Heat Pump Installation & Costs

 Air-Source Heat Pump Systems

-To heat your home, an air-source heat pump absorbs warmth from outdoor air (don’t worry – despite feeling cold outside, abundant warmth exists in outdoor air).
-The heat pump absorbs heat from the outdoor air, transferring it inside your home.
+An air-source heat pump absorbs warmth from outdoor air and transfers it inside your home.
+Even if it’s cold outside, abundant warmth still exists in outdoor air.
 By moving heat indoors, the heat pump system causes your interior areas to feel warmer.

 Geothermal Heat Pump Systems